Updated June 30, 2021

 Like most animals, chickens are happiest when they have lots of space to roam and explore and have an indoor space that protects them from the elements.
 While predators can be a concern for mammalian residents, chickens and other bird species are especially vulnerable, so it is important to keep predator-proofing in mind when designing both indoor and outdoor spaces.

 Indoor Living Spaces For Chickens

-A barn, shed, or garage can make a suitable indoor living space for chickens so long as certain guidelines are followed.
+A barn, shed, or garage can make a suitable indoor The indoor or outdoor area where an animal resident lives, eats, and rests. for chickens so long as certain guidelines are followed.
 Whether you are building something from scratch or turning a prefab or pre-existing structure into a chicken living space, you’ll need to take certain steps to ensure the space is appropriate for your residents.
 There are many factors to consider when determining how much space chickens need; there is no magic number we have to offer.
 Not all residents are going to do well with the general recommendations offered online or even those offered by established sanctuaries, so you’ll need to be prepared to increase their living space if that’s what they need.

 A few sanctuaries offer guidelines for the bare minimum amount of space needed, but keep in mind these are minimums and may not reflect the amount of space they strive to provide for their residents.

 Chicken Run Rescue– Their Recommendations for Municipal Regulations for Urban Chickens (which is in the process of being revised) states “4 sq. feet of floor space minimum is required per bird for the interior….
 Temperament and social structures should be taken into account, and partitions should be available for birds who are sick, injured or lower in the pecking order.”